25 Best Places to visit in South India for Nature, Adventure and Heritage lovers

 This is actually a large number of gems put together for a beach-lovers delight.
 Goa is the original hippie state of India.
 It is well-equipped with everything that a tourist looks for – stunning locations, heritage sites, nightlife, water sports, organized tours, and even hop-on-hop-off buses.
 You should spend at least 3 days in Goa.

 Udupi is a beach town of northern Karnataka which is home to the famous Sri Krishna temple as well.
 The beaches in Udupi are much off-the-radar for tourists, unlike Goa.
 They are usually serene most of the year.
 A ferry ride from the Malpe beach takes you to the picturesque St. Mary’s island.
-The white sand and the beauty around can be compared to the Andaman Islands in the Bay of Bengal.
+The white sand and the beauty around can be compared to the Andaman Islands.

 Karwar beach is the gem of coastal Karnataka, a place that inspired the poetic genius Gurudev Rabindranath Tagore in his early years.
 We just stopped at the beach for a while on our way back to Bangalore from Goa, via Karwar.
 It is the cleanest public beach I have come across, since my trip to De Haan.
 There is a small beach park called Tagore Park, with few cafes where we stood mesmerized by the pristine beach, after our rendezvous with the crowded beaches of North Goa.
 South to Karwar is Gokarna which has some famous beaches like the Om beach and Paradise beach.